+Buyer (usually known as the anchor in SCF) purchases goods from Supplier.
 Supplier delivers the goods and invoices Buyer, which Buyer approves on standard credit term, 30-day.

 If Supplier requires the payment before the 30-day credit term, it can request immediate payment at a discount from the financial institution in this SCF chain, given that the invoice was approved by Buyer.

 The financial institutions engaged in this type of financing typically has a pre-screened approved list of suppliers.

 If you’ve not been keeping a close eye on your working capital running into a cash flow crunch and have to scramble for a loan to tie up loose ends, this is for a tactical purpose.